utm-cssc/website/.github/ISSUE_TEMPLATE/bug.md

 ### Additional details ℹ️

 <!--
-  Is there anything else you can add about this bugs?
+  Is there anything else you can add about this bug?
   You might want to link to related issues here, if you haven't already.
 -->